 Nuggets — released on Elektra Records (1972)

-Although most of the songs were only a few years old in '72, "we were far enough removed that we could see something had happened then," says Kaye.
+While most of the tunes were only a few years old in '72, "we were far enough removed that we could see something had happened then," says Kaye.

 His extensive liner notes began: "This is the story of a transition period in American rock and roll, of a changeling era which dashed by so fast that nobody knew much of what to make of it while it was around, only noticeable in retrospect by the vast series of innovations it would eventually spawn, both in the way music would be listened to and the way it was constructed."